 Corazon is excited to share the news that they are launching their Street Medicine Program in partnership with Be Well Texas, Street Medicine SA and the City of San Antonio.
 Their program will start visiting nearly 45 encampments monthly in April.

 This gives our unhoused encampments lifesaving medical care to ensure that they can prevent hospital visits and treat chronic health conditions.
-By pairing strategic outreach efforts, where team members with lived experience are connecting in a meaningful way with our unhoused, with a nurse and a doctor who will assist with treatment of chronic conditions.
+By pairing strategic outreach efforts, where team members are connecting in a meaningful way with our unhoused, with a nurse and a doctor who will assist with treatment of chronic conditions.

 With over $50M in annual funding, Be Well Texas is breaking new ground in addiction research, education and treatment.
 Read more about how this initiative aligns cutting-edge science with compassionate care to tackle the complexities of substance use disorder across Texas in the latest edition of Future magazine, click here to read article.